RocksLabs/kvrocks-operator/docs/design.md

 ### Fault Detection Recovery

 1. When an event of sentinel type is received, the following steps will be performed
-   - Determine whether the pods of the statefulSet are all in the Running state, if not, wait
+   - Determine whether the pods of the deployment are all in the Running state, if not, wait
    - The operator starts a coroutine subscription +odown message for each sentinel for cluster mode failure detection and recovery
    - Detect all pods with the label sentinel=xxx (xxx is the name of the current sentinel cluster), and add monitoring if the master ip changes or is not monitored.